mpwalsh8/247sports-forum-tweaks/README.md

 Chrome Extension to modify a 247spports.com message forums HTML / CSS to disable the fixed menu bar at the top of the page and allow the page to scroll properly.

+This is a quick and dirty hack to make the 247Sports.com forums less annoying.

 ### Installing

 * [Download Chrome Extension](https://github.com/mpwalsh8/247sports-forum-tweaks/archive/master.zip) from GitHub